Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Storviken was on a voyage from Lourenco Marques via Durban and Mombasa to Aden with a cargo of coal when she was torpedoed (starboard side No. 4 hold and again almost simultaneously in the engine room, causing the boilers to explode) in the evening of Oct.
-1-1943 by the Japanese submarine I-10 (Tonuzuka) and sank very quickly in 11 45N 48 07E.
+Storviken was on a voyage from Lourenco Marques via Durban and Mombasa to Aden (again, see Page 3 and Page 4) with a cargo of coal when she in the evening of Oct.
+1-1943 was torpedoed in the starboard side No. 4 hold and again almost simultaneously in the engine room (causing the boilers to explode) by the Japanese submarine I-10 (Tonuzuka) and sank very quickly in 11 45N 48 07E.
 The radio was rendered inoperable, and the starboard lifeboat and 2 rafts were destroyed.
-Captain Apold later stated that he was positive that 42 men had managed to leave the ship in the port boat, the only undamaged one.

-The captain and 4 men launched the gig, but it filled with water due to the heavy seas and was pulled under by the suction.
+Captain Apold, 1st Mate Jørgen Garmo, the British Gunner Buckmaster, the British Gunner Wood and the Chinese Shih Shin Fah launched the gig, but it filled with water due to the heavy seas and was pulled under by the suction.
 They were able to hold on to some debris.
-The 4 were 1st Mate Jørgen Garmo, British Gunner Buckmaster, British Gunner Wood and the Chinese Shih Shin Fah.

-Meanwhile, the submarine came alongside the port lifeboat.
-When the captain could not be found, 3rd Mate Finn Kjellevik and the Chinese stoker Chan Lai San were taken prisoners (details of their story further down on this page).
+Meanwhile, the submarine came alongside the port lifeboat (the captain later stated that he was positive that 42 men had managed to leave the ship in this boat, the only undamaged one).
+When the captain could not be found, 3rd Mate Finn Kjellevik and the Chinese Stoker Chan Lai San were taken prisoners (details on their story can be found further down on this page).
 As the submarine left the scene it purposely hit the lifeboat so that the propeller crushed one side of it, killing some men, injuring others, and causing the boat to capsize.
 The sub then ran right over the area "calling out to those who were in the water with sadistic delight".

 On Oct.
 6 the captain, 3rd Engineer Roland Eklund and 11 Chinese were picked up by the British escort vessel HMS Sennen, which shortly before had come across 2nd mate Per Nilsen and 3 Chinese crew on Storviken's only undamaged raft.
 The 17 survivors were landed at Aden on Oct.
 8 where they were admitted to a hospital.
 37 had died.